 Inhibits Immune System.
 6 Basically, you produce epinephrine and cortisol so much that your body shuts down its response to it.
 Inflammation is a mechanism to help kill viruses, etc. You stop turning off that inflammation response and thus are internally inflamed perpetually….NOT good!

 4 Ways to Reduce Stress (no herbs, medication, or oils needed)

 There are lots of methods to reduce stress.
-Some people use a matcha tea supplement for relief while others get massages or pamper days to just relax.
 If you’re not sure what works best to reduce your stress then these 4 steps are things everyone should be examining on an ongoing basis.
 Everyone can and should, if at all possible, complete these if they are feeling stressed.

 1. Get Organized

 Maybe this is all you need.
 Write things down, buy supplies, get other people working with you if you need to, delegate, and you feel great!
 It is definitely something that helps me.